maria1442/CSCI130-WBBDataBrowser/README.md

 ## Overview

 This is the WNBA Data Browser!
 It was developed as part of the CSCI 130 - Web Programming course at Fresno State University.
-This project is designed to showcase a comprehensive collection of WNBA MVP (Most Valuable Player) awarded players.
+This project is designed to showcase a comprehensive collection of WNBA MVP (Most Valuable Player) awarded players - focused on CRUD (Create, Read, Update, Delete) operations.

 ## Files Structure